joelclermont/kendo-docs/api/web/upload.md

 ### async.batch `Boolean`*(default: false)*

-The selected files will be uploaded in separate requests by default.
+The selected files will be uploaded in separate requests, if this is supported by the browser.
 You can change this behavior by setting batch to true.

 ### async.removeField `String`*(default: "fileNames")*